Music diplomas

 DipLCM in Performance (Recital)

-You can now choose either Discussion or Sight Reading for component 2.
+You can choose either Discussion or Sight Reading for component 2.

 ALCM in Performance

-• Technical Work is no longer a requirement
+• Technical Work is not a requirement

-• Aural Tests are no longer a requirement
+• Aural Tests are not a requirement

 ALCM in Performance (Recital)